 Nice to meet you!

-I’m Amy Tschupruk (she/her), a Registered Psychotherapist (Qualifying) and Art Therapy Student training at Toronto Art Therapy Institute.
+Iβm Amy Tschupruk (she/her), a Registered Psychotherapist (Qualifying) and Art Therapist trained at Toronto Art Therapy Institute.

 I grew up in Northern Ontario (Treaty 9 Territory), where I developed a deep appreciation for the rugged landscapes and the grounding experience of being immersed in nature.
 Much of my childhood was spent drawing, painting, and experimenting with creative projects.
 Exploring the outdoors and making art helped cultivate my curiosity, imagination, and inquisitive nature.

 My educational background is a mix of history studies and creative arts (both traditional and digital).
-In 2022, I enrolled in the Toronto Art Therapy Institute, motivated by a desire to blend my passion for creativity with a deeper connection to personal and collective well-being.
+In 2022, I enrolled in the Toronto Art Therapy Institute (TATI), motivated by a desire to blend my passion for creativity with a deeper connection to personal and collective well-being.

-I’m currently writing a thesis on how art therapy can support climate anxiety/eco distress as we witness (and have varying levels of complicity in) the rapid transformation of our planet.
-I am a member of Climate Psychology Alliance North America, a network of mental health professionals working to collaborate and share resources on this developing field.
+As part of my graduation requirements, I completed a Major Research Project about art therapyβs role amidst ecological crisisβyou can read it here.
+I am a member of Climate Psychology Alliance North America, a network of mental health professionals working to collaborate and share resources on this developing area of care work.

 Experience